brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ![Stitch Application](img/humanResources.jpg "Stitch App")

 #### Turn on anonymous authentication
 Enable aunonmous authentication by moving the slider button to the right.
+In general this is a bad idea, as we should have a secure way of identifying our users, but for brevity of this tutorial and for purely demonstrative purposes, we will use Anonymous Authentication and address user authentication in another tutorial.

 #### Initialize a MongoDB Collection
 Specify a new collection where the application will write data.
 Use the uppercase database name _"HR"_ and the lower case collection name _"employees"_ (note the names are case sensitive)
 ![Initialize Collection](img/initCollection.jpg "Init Collection")